 Treble on the A2000z is north of neutral, forward with plenty of sparkly but not as peaky and sharp sounding as the older A2000x which is clearly an area Audio Technica wanted to focus on as part of the product line refresh.

 Extension & Air

-Treble extension and air for a closed headphone are excellent, very impressed with this aspect of the A2000z and a major contributing factor to its tidy but spacious sound it is able to project overall.
+Treble extension and air for a closed headphone are excellent, very impressed with this aspect of the A2000z, and a major contributing factor to its tidy but spacious sound it can project overall.